TyDe2016/TyDe2016.github.io/index.md

 ### Goals of the workshop

 The workshop on Type-Driven Development aims to show how static type information may be used effectively in the development of computer programs.
-The workshop unifies two workshops that have been held previously at ICFP: the Workshop on Dependently Typed Programming and the Workshop on Generic Programming.
+The workshop, co-located with [ICFP](http://www.icfpconference.org/icfp2016), unifies two workshops: the Workshop on Dependently Typed Programming and the Workshop on Generic Programming.

 These two research areas have a rich history and bridge both theory and practice.
 Novel techniques explored by both communities has gradually